-For the wildlife enthusiast, Badlands National Park, South Dakota, is the ultimate destination.
-Take some time to explore these stunning grasslands and rock formations with the use of this helpful guide to the best trails, photo-ops, exhibits, and tours located throughout this national park.
+For wildlife enthusiasts, Badlands National Park is the ultimate destination.
+Take some time to explore this stunning area with the use of this helpful guide.

 Located just east of the Black Hills, Badlands National Park in South Dakota offers a unique experience for adventurous road trippers.
 The park contains 244,000 acres of grasslands and rock formations, teeming with wildlife like bison, bighorn sheep, prairie dogs, black-footed ferrets, and rattlesnakes.

 Overnight accommodations inside the park include Cedar Pass Lodge, a group of pine cabins open seasonally, and two campgrounds open year-round.
 Advance reservations are necessary.

 Inside the park’s Ben Reifel Visitor Center, visitors can tour the center’s working paleontology lab and learn about fossil discoveries in the park.
 Outside, trails ranging from flat prairie to steep inclines weave through the formations and provide hours of recreation for hikers.

 Hikers are advised to carry 2 quarts of water per person for a two-hour hike and to stay at least 100 yards away from wildlife.
 It’s a good idea to pack rain gear and wear a hat, sunglasses, and sturdy footwear for comfort and to prevent injuries from cactus spines.
 Additionally, staying on designated trails where the path is clearly visible helps hikers avoid rattlesnakes.